 - It is used as the control rods in nuclear reactors because of its high neutron capture cross-section.

-- The oxides of this metal are used as a coloring agent in the glass.
+- The oxides of this metal are used as a colouring agent in the glass.

 - It is employed in optical spectrophotometers for the purpose of calibration.

-- It also has a wide number of applications in the field of medical, fiber-optics, and in dental areas.
+- It also has a wide number of applications in the field of medical, fibre-optics, and dental areas.